 Common Pitfalls

-Reporting hotlines are often viewed as a function of the human resources department—a compliance box to check—which makes the control far less effective.
-These are some of the most common reasons why this happens:
+Reporting hotlines are often viewed as a function of the HR department—a compliance box to check—which makes the control far less effective.
+Below are some of the most common reasons why this happens.

 Lack of Stakeholder Buy In

-If a hotline is viewed as an administrative compliance activity or, worse, viewed as a nuisance or threat by senior management, it will never be an effective internal control—because it won’t be made a priority.
+If a hotline is viewed as an administrative compliance activity or worse, viewed as a nuisance or threat by senior management, it’ll never be an effective internal control—because it won’t be made a priority.

 Ambiguity of Appropriate Use